How to look beyond financial returns with Impact Investing

 Nowadays, Impact Investments are very accessible thanks to dedicated products.
 There are several Socially Responsible ETFs like the iShares Global clean energy UCITS or the UBS MSCI World Social Responsibility UCITS.

 The recent Fintech wave has given birth to new interesting Impact Investment Platforms.
-To know more about the Impact Investments platforms that we are using, visit our Investing Platforms page.
+For instance, I currently look for triple bottom line investments using a European Platform called Trine, and an African Platform called Sun Exchange.
+To know more about the Impact Investments platforms such services, visit my Investing Platforms page.